 Misconception # 3: It Has to Happen All at Once

 This is the one I hear and see most often.
-Almost all mamas I know set a “calendar date” for their last breastfeed.
+Almost all women/parents I know set a “calendar date” for their last breastfeed.
 Of course, this works for some, and for others undergoing (very certain) procedures or starting a new medication, this technique is a necessity.

 I used the techniques suggested in The Womanly Art of Breastfeeding*, cutting one or two feeds per day at a time, letting a couple of weeks go by, then cutting another.
 Eventually we were nursing once a day before bed.
 Then we were nursing once every three days, then once a week, etc. until we were done.